hombreperro45/docs/docs/compilation/windows.md

 !!! tip
     If you're building frequently you may want to add **ccache** to the mix to speed up the build process.
-    Install ccache via apt and the prepend the ccache symlink directory to your build environment path as shown below.
+    Install ccache via the package manager and the prepend the ccache symlink directory to your build environment path as shown below.

     For further instructions check the [documentation](https://ccache.samba.org/manual.html#_run_modes)